Dental Implants for New Berlin, Waukesha & Milwaukee Area Patients

 A dental implant is an artificial root made of titanium surgically implanted into your jawbone.
 The titanium post fuses with the bone and provides a strong and stable foundation.
 Your dentist then places a crown onto the implant.

-Quality tooth implants at Ross Dental will match the shape, size and color of your natural teeth.
+Affordable, quality tooth implants at Ross Dental will match the shape, size and color of your natural teeth.
 Dental implants can also support a bridge or denture with multiple teeth.

 Dental implants are the next best thing after natural teeth.
 You'll be able to eat, drink and talk normally, and you'll never want to hide your smile in a photo again!